Cryptomator#

 Prerequisite: A Cryptomator license is required to use Cryptomator Hub and can be requested via the Service Portal.

-8. Unzip the vault in the cloud storage location (e.g. ownCloud or OneDrive).
+Unzip the vault in a shared folder on the cloud (e.g. ownCloud or OneDrive).

 Vault management#